CUDA

 D --> E["Output: 1 float"]

-Softmax is worse.
+Softmax adds dependencies.
 For each row: find the max (numerical stability), subtract and exponentiate, sum the exponentials, divide.
 Three reductions per row, each depending on the previous.

 Large rows (> 1024 elements): Three separate kernel launches.
 Temporary device buffers for per-row max and sum.
 Three launches mean three synchronization barriers.